 With a central SSCD solution, which can be operated by a trust service provider, strong authentication is key to protecting users’ information.
-Cryptomathic Signer, for example, builds upon 2-factor authentication, and requires users to be authenticated before signing their messages.
-Using PKI, a private/public key pair and a certificate are created for the user.
+Cryptomathic Signer, for example, builds upon two-factor authentication, and requires users to be authenticated before signing their messages.
+It uses PKI, a private/public key pair, and creates a certificate for the user.
 The private keys and certificates are stored centrally and secured using hardware security modules (HSMs).
 Using Strong authentication combined with a secure signature activation protocol between the user and the HSM helps ensure non-repudiation and provides the level of security that secures legally binding consent.

 The international standard for computer security certification is ISO/IEC 15408, known as the Common Criteria for Information Technology Security Evaluation (Common Criteria).
 This framework allows computer system users to specify their security functional requirements (SFRs) and assurance requirements (SARs) by using Protection Profiles (PPs).
-The vendor, which in the case of SSCD certificate authorities, are then required to implement said requirements and attest to the security attribute of their product.
+The vendor, in the case of a secure signature creation device certificate authority, is then required to implement said requirements and attest to the security attribute of their product.
 A testing laboratory can then evaluate the product to ensure that the level of security is as claimed.

 In order for an electronic signature to achieve a Qualified Electronic Signature status, the SSCD must be tested and certified as meeting the security requirements of a Qualified Signature Creation Device (QSCD).
-A QSCD qualifies a digital signature through its software and hardware to ensure that the signatory has sole control over their private key, that the signature creation data is generated and managed by a qualified trust service provider, and that the signature creation data is unique, confidential and protected from forgery.
+A QSCD qualifies a digital signature through its software and hardware to ensure that:

-Governments rely on Common Criteria as the basis for certifying SSCDs and critical infrastructure.
-Many countries, including EU Member States have agreed through the Common Criteria Recognition Arrangement (CCRA) to recognize Common Criteria standard evaluations performed by other parties.
+Governments rely on Common Criteria as the basis for certifying secure signature creation devices and critical infrastructure.
+Many countries, including EU Member States, have agreed through the Common Criteria Recognition Arrangement (CCRA) to recognize Common Criteria standard evaluations performed by other parties.

-The use of SSCDs to provide secure electronic signatures helps facilitate business processes online that save both time and money for private and public sector transactions.
+The use of SSCD to provide secure electronic signatures helps facilitate business processes online that save both time and money for private and public sector transactions.